By Paul Taylor

-Once again, you can probably get the amino acids (L-arginine, L-methionine and L-glutamine) quite easily from other supplements at a higher dose and lower price.
+Once again, you can probably get the amino acids (L-arginine, L-methionine and L-glutamine) quite easily from another supplement at a higher dose and a lower price.

 Goji berries (wolfberries) are quite an interesting ingredient in this list because they’re said to be one of the so-called "super-foods".

 Note that the ingredient list states "extract" - this basically means that the product contains a more concentrated form of the active ingredients than if you were to take say, a simple ground up powered product.

 Likewise, if you simply eat raw goji berries, whilst you’ll still be getting the active ingredients, gram for gram they probably won’t give you as much as you would get from taking a supplement containing the extract.